 My Low Carb Instant Hot ‘Cereal’ relies primarily on seeds (flax, hemp, chia) to give you a remarkable amount of soluble fiber per serving.
 Since the carbs in seeds are mostly undigestible fiber, the effective carbs (net of fiber) are close to zero.
 And if you love the nutty flavor and texture that seeds bring the party (as I do), that’s an added bonus!
 In fact, the texture reminds me of steel-cut oatmeal.
 The ‘cereal’ also contains coconut flour (more fiber) and unflavored powdered gelatin to add body and additional health benefits.
 (More on coconut and gelatin)

-This recipe is as simple as mixing together the dry ingredients, whisking in cool water, and letting sit briefly before microwaving for 3 minutes.
-You can eat the hot ‘cereal’ plain or customize with any number of add-ins to suit your mood (and nutritional goals).
+This recipe is as simple as mixing together the dry ingredients, whisking in cool water, and letting sit briefly before microwaving for 2 to 3 minutes.
+This gives the gelatin an opportunity to absorb the cold water so it doesn’t clump when heating (a process called “blooming”).
+You can avoid the wait by substituting hydrolysed collagen powder/peptides instead of regular gelatin, which doesn’t require blooming.
+Or you can leave the gelatin out altogether and it will still be delicious.
+Enjoy the hot ‘cereal’ plain or customize with any number of add-ins to suit your mood (and nutritional goals).
 One of my personal favorite combinations is a dollop of pumpkin puree, along with pumpkin pie spice blend, a drizzle of sugar-free maple syrup (we love this one), and a sprinkling of toasted pecans.
 It’s dreamy!
 Other add-ins you may enjoy include:

 - low carb natural sweetener(s), such as stevia, xylitol, and erythritol (more info on sweeteners)